 The tour will answer any question you may have about Guinness, from advertising, Irish brewing history.
 You will learn how the ‘black stuff’ is crafted and how Guinness’ adverts have evolved over the years.
 Afterward, a complimentary pint of Guinness will be waiting for you at the Gravity Bar located on the 7th floor.
 Here, you can enjoy your drink while enjoying the 360-degree panoramic view of Dublin.
 You can even pull a pint and get a certificate as proof.

 A tour of Dublin city won’t be complete without a visit to the city’s most iconic castles.
 Dublin Castle was built in 1230 with King John of England laying the first stone.
-It remained as the main center of English and British rule in Ireland for the next 800 hundred years.
+It remained as the main centre of English and British rule in Ireland for the next 800 hundred years.
 Due to its long history, Dublin Castle has borne witness to some of the country’s pivotal events.
 It has been a fortress, a court, and even an execution site.

 Sitting on over 1,100 acres, this rambling castle houses free museums, such as the Garda and Revenue museums.
 It is also home to the Chapel Royal, the Chester Beatty Library, and the State Apartments.
 The tour will also take you through the castle’s numerous rooms, Dubh Linn Gardens, and the medieval undercroft.
 Every big state events including presidential inaugurations are held in Dublin Castle.